William Luther Pierce: National Alliance and novels

 Pierce and The Turner Diaries gained attention following the 1995 Oklahoma City bombing by Timothy McVeigh, who was inspired by the book.
 McVeigh used a very similar method to the book's main character, who is placed in charge of bombing the FBI headquarters with a fertilizer truck bomb.
 When McVeigh was arrested later that day, pages from the book were found with him, with several phrases highlighted.
 Pierce's stated opinion on the bombing varied; at one time Pierce denounced the bombing as it had not been at the right time.
 At other times, he said he did approve of the bombing.

+In 1999, Pierce bought Resistance Records, and with it, the white supremacist music magazine Resistance, from Todd Blodgett, who operated it for Carto.
+Pierce had supported the magazine since its inception and had written several articles for it previously.
+Pierce agreed to buy Carto's share of the company; he invested more money in Resistance and made Blodgett manager, tasking him to bring out the next issue.
+However, despite announcing a release date of June 1999, Blodgett was unable to get the issue out, angering Pierce and many skinheads.
+Pierce proceeded to force Blodgett out and take full control of the magazine.
+The magazine was issued again (with issue 9) by the now National Alliance controlled Resistance Records in October 1999.

 In 2000, Pierce was profiled in a biography entitled The Fame of a Dead Man's Deeds by academic Robert S. Griffin.

+Pierce's final public speech came on April 20, 2002 (Hitler's birthday).
+In this speech he criticized the rest of the White Power movement and other neo-Nazi groups, and promoted the cause of the National Alliance; this speech was divisive among white supremacists.
+This, in combination with in-group disputes and poor leadership, led to the National Alliance becoming far less significant after Pierce's death than it was under his leadership.

 Death

 In early 2002 Pierce was diagnosed with cancer.
 Pierce died of kidney failure at his Hillsboro, West Virginia, compound on July 23, 2002.
 Shortly before his death, Pierce selected Erich Gliebe as his successor; Gliebe was the manager of Resistance Records.

-Pierce's final public speech came on April 20, 2002 (Hitler's birthday).
-In this speech he criticized the rest of the White Power movement and other neo-Nazi groups, and promoted the cause of the National Alliance; this speech was divisive among white supremacists.
-This, in combination with in-group disputes and poor leadership, led to the National Alliance becoming far less significant after Pierce's death than it was under his leadership.
 In 2020, his son Kelvin coauthored Sins of My Father, which chronicled his experiences with his father, and his rejection of his views.